 What it looks like: Small, itchy bumps and blisters, and hives in severe cases.
 Your rash will likely be accompanied by a runny nose, itchy throat, and dry, scratchy eyes.

-How you get it: A ragweed-triggered rash is an allergic reaction to the pollen in the plant.
+Causes: A ragweed-triggered rash is an allergic reaction to the pollen in the plant.

-Treat it: Oral antihistamines will help relieve itchy skin and irritated eyes, nose, and throat.
+How to treat it: Oral antihistamines will help relieve itchy skin and irritated eyes, nose, and throat.

-See a doc if: Symptoms persist even after on an OTC regimen, or if you develop a fever, shortness of breath, or abdominal pain.
+See a doc if: Symptoms persist even after an OTC regimen, or if you develop a fever, shortness of breath, or abdominal pain.